Shooter-06/eCommerce-Team-Project/README.md

 This project was created based of the discussion of me and my teammates to develop a website that will allow commercial transactions conducted electronically on the internet.
 The primary goal of our eCommerce site will be to sell goods and service online.
 This project deals with developing an e-commerce website for Online Sales of different items like clothes, shoes, phones and other electronics.
 It provides the user with a wife and varied catalog of different items available for purchase in our store.

 # Poreject features
-In this project, we will have different features that will be developed to simplify the work every web visitior or users 1.As a seller, I can register, login, and logout (these are not new features - they are given in class).
+In this project, i have different features that will be developed to simplify the work every web visitior or users 1.As a seller, you can modify and Delete products for sale, check the inventory(track your production), check the leasted bought items, higly bought items (5 features).
- 2. As a seller, I can add and modify products for sale and track sales of these products (3 features).
+ 2. As a seller, i have an option of either modifying or deleting my store profile(2 features).
- 3. As a seller, I can create and modify my store profile (1 feature).
+ 3. As a seller, I can will get notified for the items bought and i can track their shippmemts(2 features).
- 4. As a seller, I can view product purchases and mark them as shipped while adding tracking information (2 features).
+ 4. As a seller, I can view client service requests on sales and respond (2 features)
- 5. As a seller, I can view client service requests on sales and respond (2 features).
+ 5. As a user, I can search and see different products with their details(2 features)  .
- 6. As a user, I can search the product catalog (1 feature).
+ 6. As a user, I can create a profile account for premium items()premieum items wwill be items that are not visible for people with out accounts(1 feature).
- 7. As a user, I can see product details (1 feature).
+ 7. As a seller, I can make some items visible for only clients with account(1 feature).
  8. As a user, I can add/delete/modify quantities for products to my shopping cart (3 features).
  9. As a user, checkout my order (1 feature).
+ 10.As a user, I am able to perfom the payment method(1 feature).
+ 11.As a user, I am able to delete my account (1 feature).
+ 12. As a user, I am able to
- 10. .... complete this, bringing the total to 8 features per team member.
+ 11. .... complete this, bringing the total to 8 features per team member.

 ## Timeline: